agilesix/ADPQ/README.md

 **N.** Our functional testing strategy includes two modes: Back-end testing and front-end testing with the goal of achieving full feature coverage and 100% line coverage.

-The backend, which is a Rails stack, is tested at two levels: at the domain model layer, using rspec with shoulda matchers, and at the full-stack or integration level, using rspec with rswag (https://github.com/domaindrivendev/rswag), a Swagger integration Gem.
+The backend, which is a Rails stack, is tested at two levels: at the domain model layer, using rspec with shoulda matchers, and at the full-stack or integration level, using rspec with [rswag](https://github.com/domaindrivendev/rswag), a Swagger integration Gem.

 The front-end is written in Angular 5 to allow rapid prototyping using pure HTML (given the composition of the development team).
 Our preferred testing tool, **[Protractor](http://www.protractortest.org/#/)**, is not well supported yet for Angular 5, and given the limited number of functional features implemented so far, we have written a minimal set of automated functional tests for the front-end using **[Jasmine](https://jasmine.github.io/)** and Protractor.
 We have supplemented these automated tests with manual testing for some areas of functionality for this MVP release.
 We have also added user stories to the backlog to increase the coverage of automated tests on the front-end.